Your cart is currently empty!

 Possible Health Risks of 5G

-Scientists around the world are working to warn others of the risk associated with EMFs at the levels 5G would create, and are appealing to government officials to use their power to block the corporate-favoring legislation mentioned above.
+Scientists around the world are working to warn others of the risk associated with EMFs at the levels 5G would create, and are appealing to government officials to block the corporate-favoring legislation mentioned above.

 “EMFs act by activating channels in the membrane that surrounds each of our cells, called voltage-gated calcium channels (VGCCs).
 The EMFs put forces on the voltage sensor that controls the VGCCs of about 7.2 million times greater than the forces on other charged groups in our cells.
 This is why weak EMFs have such large biological effects on the cells of our bodies.